thanatath/FisherMan/README.md

   -h, --help            show this help message and exit --version             Shows the current version of the program.
   -u USERSNAMES [USERSNAMES ...], --username USERSNAMES [USERSNAMES ...]
-                        defines one or more users for the search.
+                        Defines one or more users for the search.
-  --scrape-family       If this parameter is passed, the information from
+  -sf, --scrape-family  If this parameter is passed, the information from
                         family members will be scraped if available.
   -s 0:5 [0:5 ...], --specify 0:5 [0:5 ...]
                         Use the index number to return a specific part of the